Bananarama: 1980–1982: early years

 Bananarama formed in September 1980 when teenagers and childhood friends Sara Dallin and Keren Woodward moved from Bristol to London and met Siobhan Fahey.
 Dallin and Fahey were studying journalism at the London College of Fashion (University of Arts) and Woodward was working at the BBC in Portland Place.
-Dallin and Woodward were living at the YWCA and were about to be made homeless until Paul Cook, with whom they had become friends after meeting at a club, offered them a place to live above the former Sex Pistols rehearsal room in Denmark Street, Charing Cross.
+Dallin and Woodward were living at the YWCA and were nearly homeless until Paul Cook, with whom they had become friends after meeting at a club, offered them a place to live above the former Sex Pistols rehearsal room in Denmark Street, Charing Cross.
 They took their name, in part, from the Roxy Music song "Pyjamarama".

 The trio were ardent followers of the punk rock and post-punk music scenes during the late 1970s and early 1980s.
-They often performed impromptu sets or backing vocals at gigs for such bands as The Monochrome Set, The Professionals, Subway Sect, Iggy Pop, Department S, The Nipple Erectors, and The Jam.
+They often performed impromptu sets or backing vocals at gigs for such bands as the Monochrome Set, the Professionals, Subway Sect, Iggy Pop, Department S, the Nipple Erectors, and the Jam.
 In 1981, Bananarama recorded their first demo, "Aie a Mwana", a cover of a song by Black Blood, sung in Swahili.
 The demo was heard at Demon Records, who consequently offered Bananarama their first deal.
 The song was an underground hit (UK No. 92) and Bananarama were signed by Decca (later London Records) and remained on the label until 1993.
 UK music magazine The Face featured an article on Bananarama after the release of their first single.
 This caught the attention of ex-Specials member Terry Hall, who invited them to collaborate with his new vocal group Fun Boy Three on their album and the single "It Ain't What You Do (It's The Way That You Do It)".
 In 1982, the song hit the Top 5 in the UK and gave Bananarama their first significant mainstream success.
 Fun Boy Three then guested on Bananarama's single, "Really Saying Something", later that year.